TheOdinProject/curriculum/nodeJS/express_and_mongoose/express_102_crud_and_mvc.md

 </div>

-### Knowledge checks
+### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What does CRUD stand for?](#crud)
 - [What does the Model in "MVC" refer to?](#model)